Aero has come to Road Bike Tires and it makes a Difference

 A 28 mm all-around tire with decent puncture protection and the lowest rolling resistance, at about 5 bars, is likely the ideal choice for most amateur riders.
 If feasible, use it on a tubeless setup with regularly maintained sealant.

 A more difficult consideration is how much puncture resistance we deemed suitable for general road cycling.
 We did not consider specific time trial tires for this comparison, such as the Vittoria Corsa Speed or Veloflex Record.
-These are the absolute fastest tires around, but for most of us, we likely lose more with a puncture than we can save in watts and rolling resistance as we do not have the logistics in place to swap wheels and bikes very quickly in case of a puncture.
+These are the absolute fastest tires around, but for most of us, we likely lose more with a puncture than we can save in watts and rolling resistance, as we do not have the logistics in place to swap wheels and bikes very quickly in case of a puncture.

 The latest road race tires from Continental, ENVE and Pirelli are comparable in rolling resistance, weight, puncture resistance and wet grip